-- Expanding the School District Collaboration Fund
+- School District Collaboration Fund

-- Continuing the Oregon Mentoring Program
+- Oregon Beginning Teacher and Administrator Mentoring Program

-- Reviving and expanding the Professional Development Network & Clearinghouse
+- Professional Development Clearinghouse

 The 2012 Oregon legislative session was fast and furious.
 We were pleased to see the Governor’s education initiatives receive legislative support, particularly Senate Bill 1581.
 SB 1581 creates achievement compacts between educational entities, such as school districts, and the state.
 The promise of achievement compacts is that expectations will be very clear and strategies for achieving our education goals will be transparent and actionable.
 We believe if implemented with rigor and focus, teachers, parents and children will have a much better lens to measure the results of a public education in this state.